harishvc/quick-references/javascript/javascript-functions-part6.md

-#Quick reference to JavaScript Functions
+# Quick reference to JavaScript functions

-##Function Hoisting & Scope
+## Function Hoisting & Scope
  - Hoisting is JavaScript's default behavior of hoisting **declarations** to the top of the **current scope**
  - Hoisting applies to variable declarations and to function declarations